 I've just received my summons.
 What do I do next?

-In order to comply with your summons, you must go to our website to complete and submit your online Juror Questionnaire and Qualification form by the date indicated on your summons.
+In order to comply with your summons, you must go to the Juror Portal to complete and submit your online Juror Questionnaire and Qualification form by the date indicated on your summons.

 IMPORTANT!
 Keep your summons.
 It contains information essential for you to accomplish your jury service!

 How do I go about performing my Jury Service?
 What can I expect?

 Petit Jury Service (3 week term of service)

 After completing the required forms (see above question), petit jurors begin their service by receiving reporting instructions via email or phone to attend jury selection.
 Jury selection or “Voir Dire” in legal terminology, is the act of selecting a jury panel consisting of 12 jurors and 2-6 alternates from a larger group of usually 50-100 potential jurors.
 During voir dire, the assigned judge of a case and attorneys for each of the parties will ask you questions pertaining to the nature of the case.
 Your responses to these questions are what the attorneys and judge will use to pick the panel.
 The jurors selected for the jury panel will hear the evidence, testimony and arguments of the plaintiff(s) and defendant(s) in a particular case and return a verdict.
 The jurors that are unpicked will be placed back on call for the rest of their term of service to be potentially be brought back in for a different case.

 If you have been summoned for a 3 week term of service click here for more information on petit jury service.